 The best icon painting workshop in 2020 will take participants on a journey using stone ground earth pigments to create a traditional image.
 Byzantine icon paintings of the 4th Century used egg yolk as a binder for earth pigments – the technique has changed very little after 1500 years.
 The colors are rich in texture, curious to control and expose delightful depth when they have dried.
 No experience is necessary to partake in the course.

-The Book, a Step by Step guide to Egg Tempera
+The Book, a Step by Step guide to Egg Tempera and icon painting

 Icon Painting Technique is now available.
 If you want a preview for the course, this comprehensive book explains it well.
 Mary Jane Miller discusses her technique, the history and meaning of icon painting.
 It highlights the subtle relationship between the discipline of icon painting and how it reflects and enriches ones spiritual life.
 The book orients new icon painters and examines why historically icons continue to be a spiritual tool.
 Written from a uniquely Western perspective, this step-by-step practical course brings to life the sacred and beautiful art of egg tempera painting.
 45 full color pages in this second edition and available as an E book on Amazon